ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 ...

-Later that evening, I decided to go over the scenario a bit more, and somehow came back to the John Wallace message in the DEI chat.
+Later that evening, I decided to go over the scenario a bit more, and somehow came back to the John Feeney message in the DEI chat.
 Days later he still hadn't edited it.

-I wondered -- what if Rajat was being truthful and it was John?
-Would my theory about him being the guy who hit on Rachel, a 40 year old entry into tech, work out in any other ways?
+I wondered -- what if Cortez was being truthful and it was John?
+Would my theory about him being the guy who hit on Andrew, a 40 year old entry into tech, work out in any other ways?

 I remember he recently moved from Wisconsin to Chicago.
 I looked up the neighborhoods - in WI, he lived in the suburbs.
 In Chicago, well, it's Chicago.
 It's a city.